Acquisition expense ratio – general insurance

 Net interest margin (NIM)

-Net interest income divided by average interest earning assets.
-NIM is the percentage difference between revenue earned on interest bearing assets (loans) minus the cost of interest bearing liabilities (funding)
+Net interest income divided by average interest earning assets (net of offset accounts).
+NIM is the percentage difference between revenue earned on interest bearing assets (loans) minus the cost of interest-bearing liabilities (funding)

 Net interest spread